robwolff3/borked.io/_posts/2019-02-13-docker-in-your-homelab.md

 ```

 With the environment file saved, you will need to logout and back in or restart your ssh session for it to work properly.
 (This is also needed for the group you added earlier)

+_Note:_ This variable method is Docker Compose specific, you must be in the `~/docker/` directory when executing Docker Compose commands.
+Other methods include using `/etc/environment` for global machine variables or `.profile` for user variables.

 [Docker Env-File Documentation](https://docs.docker.com/compose/env-file/)